A letter for future lawyers

 Read.
 Read a lot of books, opinions, insights, even poetry and literature.
 Learn from your mentors but do not always accept blindly what they tell you.
 Dare to ask questions.
 Do not let them put you inside a box.
 Thank them for their experience but, remember, you are no longer a child.
 (This is not to disrespect children for they have their own minds, too.)
 Let your wisdom–earned from pains and triumphs–guide you.
 Use it to make a difference.
 Fly, soar, like an eagle.

 Most of all, don’t forget to celebrate your life.
 Live!
 Do not sacrifice your health and wellness.
 What’s the point of topping the class when you are already sick?
 Sleep 7 to 8 hours a day.
 Watch the sunset!
+Dance in the rains.
 Embrace your partner and children…and even your dogs or cats!

 The classroom is a place for learning; but it should not lead you to a hospital bed.